-You could make some spin art fireworks using a salad spinner.
+Make some spin art fireworks using a salad spinner.
 These always look fantastic and are super easy to make and set up.
-We’ve made spin art galaxies and lots of other variations over the years.
-I wouldn’t recommend using the spinner for food afterwards though, so do use an old one.
+We’ve made spin art galaxies and many other variations over the years.
+I wouldn’t recommend using the spinner for food afterwards, though, so do use an old one.

-Or, how about a chromatography firework?
+Or how about a chromatography firework?
 This is brilliant for discovering which colours are hiding in the ink of your pens!
-You could even turn this into a fun challenge to find the ink with the most hidden colours, brightest colours or ink that separates the fastest.
+It can also be turned into a challenge to find the ink with the most hidden colours, brightest colours or ink that separates the fastest.

-This firework painting activity from Learning4Kids looks like great fun and a wonderful way to reuse toilet rolls!
+This firework painting activity from Learning4Kids looks like great fun and an excellent way to reuse toilet rolls!
 You could even use this to try some colour mixing.

-We love this sparkler craft from Kids Craft Room too.
+We love this sparkler craft from the Kids Craft Room too.

 Fantastic Fun and Learning has some wonderful firework straw rockets.
 Try aiming these straight up or at an angle to see how the flight of the straw rocket changes.

-Red Ted Art has a massive collection of firework crafts including noisy things, crafts and even a firework hat!
+Red Ted Art has a massive collection of firework crafts, including noisy things, coronation crafts and even a firework hat!

-Finally In the Playroom has a wonderful spinning top firework activity.
-You could try using different size spinning tops to see how the pattern changes.
+Finally, In the Playroom has a wonderful spinning top firework activity.
+Try using different size spinning tops to see how the pattern changes.